evandromacedo/evandromacedo.com/posts/2019-12-15-active-nav-links-in-many-routes-with-gatsby-and-styled-components.md

 ---
-title: Active navigation links in many routes with Gatsby Link and Styled Components
+title: Active navigation links in many routes with Gatsby and Styled Components
 description: And why activeClassName and activeStyle are not enough.
 date: 2019-12-15 03:56:23
 tags: ['react', 'gatsby', 'styled components']